Last Flight to Abuja: Production

 During the filming process, Emelonye had to deal with his peers, banks, and bureaucrats at Murtala Muhammed International Airport in Lagos.

 Reception

 Last Flight to Abuja received mixed reviews.
 Praised for its cinematography and music score, most critics stated that the CGI and visual effects left a lot to be desired.
-The film grossed ₦8,350,000 in its opening weekend with an attendance of 9,638, and went ahead to gross ₦24,000,000 in its first week, topping the chart in west African cinemas and beating Hollywood movies such as The Amazing Spider-Man, Think Like a Man, The Avengers and Madagascar 3.
-It was released in many cities, including Lagos and London, where it was rated at 4 stars by Odeon cinemas.
+The film grossed ₦8,350,000 in its opening weekend with an attendance of 9,638, and went on to gross ₦24,000,000 in its first week, topping the chart in West African cinemas and outperforming Hollywood movies such as The Amazing Spider-Man, Think Like a Man, The Avengers and Madagascar 3.
+It was released in many cities, including Lagos and London, where it received a four-star rating from Odeon Cinemas.